 GPT‑2 is an unsupervised deep learning transformer-based language model created by OpenAI back in February 2019 for the single purpose of predicting the next word(s) in a sentence.
-The model is open source, and is trained on over 1.5 billion parameters in order to generate the next sequence of text for a given sentence.
+The model is open source and is trained on over 1.5 billion parameters in order to generate the next sequence of text for a given sentence.
 GPT‑2 is 10x the parameters and 10x the data of its predecessor GPT.

-On the other hand, GPT‑3’s deep learning neural network is a model with over 175 billion machine learning parameters.
-To put things into scale, the largest trained language model before GPT‑3 was Microsoft’s Turing NLG model, which had 10 billion parameters.
+On the other hand, GPT-3’s deep learning neural network is a model with over 175 billion machine learning parameters.
+To put things to scale, the largest trained language model before GPT‑3 was Microsoft’s Turing NLG model, which had 10 billion parameters.
 As of early 2021, GPT‑3 is the largest neural network ever produced.

 GPT‑2 was known to have poor performance when given tasks in specialized areas such as music and storytelling.
 GPT‑3 can now go further with tasks such as answering questions, writing essays, text summarization, language translation, and generating computer code.